Jack Watson (actor)

 Jack Watson (14 May 1915 – 4 July 1999) was an English actor who appeared in many British films and television dramas from the 1950s onwards.

 Early life

 Watson was born in Thorney, Cambridgeshire.
 He was the son of a Gaiety Girl, Barbara Hughes, and a music hall comedian, Nosmo King.
 Watson often appeared on stage with his father as straight man, where he was known simply as Hubert.

 Military service

-During the Second World War Watson was a physical training instructor in the Royal Navy, and his physique was much in evidence in many of his subsequent screen roles.
+During the Second World War Watson was a physical training instructor in the Royal Navy, and his impressive bearing and powerful physique was much in evidence in many of his subsequent screen roles.